Vision Science 206B. Anatomy and Physiology of the Eye and Visual System

 Structure and function of the tissues of the eye, ocular appendages and the central visual pathways; basic concepts of physiological, neurological, embryological, and immunological processes as they relate to the eye and vision; appreciation of the pathophysiology of various disease processes; importance of anatomy and physiology in the medical approach to ocular disease processes (continuation of VS 106A).

-Vision Science 206D.
-Neuroanatomy and Neurophysiology of the Eye and Visual System
+Vision Science 206C.
+Anatomy and Physiology of the Eye and Visual System (Problem-Based Learning)

 Vision Science 260C.
 Introduction to Visual Neuroscience